Chariots of Fire (album): Court case

 In 1985 Greek composer Stavros Logaridis sued Vangelis for plagiarism (EMI vs Warner Brothers), alleging the title track had plagiarised Logaridis' song "City of Violets" (1977), which does feature similar instrumentation and chord progressions.
 Vangelis demonstrated his first-take improvisational composition style live on his synthesizers in court and was acquitted of the complaint.
 The case reached the London High Courts in 1987 and was referred to as a test case numerous times in the following years in matters relating, but not limited, to music sampling and copyright infringement.

 Uses in other media

-The "Titles" track of Chariots of Fire has been used in Track & Field (video game), in innumerable parodies in films and television shows, especially in slow-motion sequences.
+The "Titles" track of Chariots of Fire has been used in innumerable parodies in films and television shows, especially in slow-motion sequences.
+It is used in the Olympic-themed video game Track & Field.

 The piece has also been used in numerous venues as inspirational music for athletes.
 At the opening ceremony of the 2012 Summer Olympics, the piece was used in a parody London Symphony Orchestra performance featuring Rowan Atkinson, in character as Mr. Bean.
-The piece was played during every victory ceremony at the 2012 Summer Olympics in London.
+The piece was also played during every victory ceremony at the 2012 Summer Olympics in London.

 It has been used during celebratory occasions for organizations.
 For one notable example, it was played when Apple Inc.'s chairman Steve Jobs introduced the first Macintosh on January 24, 1984, at a technology demonstration event.